What is Day of Giving?

 There are five challenges that will take place throughout the day:

-- Dr. Grace Wang, Interim President, will contribute $1,500 if 50 faculty and/or staff members make a donation from the College of Arts & Sciences, College of Business Management, College of Engineering, College of Health Sciences, College of Nanoscale Engineering and Technology Innovation and College of Nanoscale Sciences.
+- Dr. Grace Wang, Interim President, will contribute $1,500 if 50 faculty and/or staff members make a donation from the College of Arts & Sciences, College of Business Management, College of Engineering, College of Health Sciences, College of Nanoscale Science and Engineering.

 - Mike Frame, Chief Operating Officer, will donate $1,500 if 50 people share our Facebook post about Day of Giving - www.facebook.com/sunypolyalumni